 Who is Iris?
 And what’s up with this whole Rainbow Tiger thing?

-Iris is a character I invented that somewhere along the way became the mascot of this site.
+Iris is a character I invented that somewhere along the way became the mascot of this site and my online alter ego.
 She’s a boisterous 9 year old rainbow striped tiger living in a family of orange tigers.
 She and her 11 year old sister Jane push each other’s buttons quite a bit, but way down deep they really do love each other, I swear!
 Iris is a nonconformist and thrives on doing her own thing, while straitlaced Jane constantly worries about what people think and always follows the rules.
 I chose Iris as the mascot of this site because I wanted to let people know that it’s okay to be yourself, even if you’re different from how people expect you to be.
 Rainbow Tigers aren’t meant to be orange tigers, anymore than orange tigers are meant to be Rainbow Tigers.
 There’s room for everyone in this world, and we can all learn from each other.
 But if you do feel the call of the Rainbow Tiger, don’t ignore it.
 Embrace your inner tiger, and dare to be rainbow.
 The world doesn’t have enough of us as it is.

 Is is true that Iris Tiger Tails is based off of your childhood?

 Ohhhhhh yeah, big time!
-I grew up in the 80’s and 90’s, literally the last generation before the tech boom really started to hit.
+I grew up in the the last generation before the tech boom really started to hit.
 In the 90’s we had dial-up internet (hello, AOL!), and pagers were the thing more than cell phones, although I never had a pager.
-And I was in my 20’s when the first iPhone launched!
-So you may notice that Iris and her friends aren’t glued to their phones like the children of today often are, and there are lots of other little Easter eggs I’ve included as a nod to my childhood, and to the childhoods of others in my generation (Xennials!).
+So you may notice that Iris and her friends aren’t glued to their phones like the children of today often are, and there are lots of other little Easter eggs I’ve included as a nod to my childhood, and to the childhoods of others in my generation.
 I also based a lot of the characters off of people that I knew while growing up.